tng-coop/CmsModel/README.md

 `seed_data` command can be used to reload this data at any time. `clear_all` removes all categories and contents. `tree_view` prints the categories in a hierarchical tree and `tree_edit` lets you change the parent of a category.
-The `tree_ui` command opens a full-screen tree browser that allows renaming and re-parenting categories using the keyboard or mouse.
+The `tree_ui` command opens a full-screen tree browser.
+A right-click context menu allows inline renaming or deleting of categories.
+You can still rename or re-parent using the keyboard shortcuts as well.
 When run with no arguments, it opens a mouse-friendly chooser for the category and then the parent.
 If a name is provided but no parent, only the parent selection dialog is shown.
 The command validates that the selected